 Below you will find some of the tips that we've shared with our students regarding sharing a room when one must quarantine during the coronavirus:

 Please note that the above also applies to anyone who was informed through contact tracing or otherwise that they should self-isolate due to a potential risk of infection.

 If you develop symptoms of a common cold or slight temperature, get tested, stay at home, do not go outside and avoid social contacts until the test results are known.

 If the result of the test is negative, you can end your self-quarantine.

 If you test positive for COVID-19, please follow all of the official medical advice that is given to you by your doctors or medical staff.
-You are also kindly requested to inform AUC directly by emailing Prof. Murray Pratt and the College Secretary via firstname.lastname@example.org.
+You are also kindly requested to inform AUC directly by emailing Prof. Martin van Hees and the College Secretary via firstname.lastname@example.org.
 AUC will treat your case confidentially and will not do anything with (nor disclose) any information you provide without your consent.
 Any informing of close contacts of a confirmed case will be done anonymously, and only after AUC is instructed to do so by the GGD.

 If you are too sick to participate in online educational activities for any reason (including common things such as nausea or stomach bugs), please report this to your tutor and your teachers.